Learn Italian for Kids with 9 Terrific Tot-approved Tools

-The advantage of using Rai Yoyo comes in its immersive learning opportunities, as it’s made by and for native Italian speaking children.
-The entire website is in Italian, but due to cognates and plentiful visuals you’ll find it’s not difficult to navigate.
+The advantage of using Rai Play Bambini comes in its immersive learning opportunities, as it’s made by and for native Italian-speaking children.
+The entire website is in Italian, but due to cognates and plentiful visuals, you’ll find it’s not difficult to navigate.

 On this site, kids can play games, watch TV clips and find activities and print-outs to help absorb authentic Italian while having fun.

-That being said, this might not be the first place to go when trying to teach an English-speaking child Italian.
+This might not be the first place to go when trying to teach an English-speaking child Italian.
 As everything is indeed in another language, it might be an overwhelming place to start.
-Rai Yoyo is probably best used when a young student has already been engaged in learning Italian, and is ready to move up the ladder to something a little more challenging.
+Rai Play Bambini is probably best used when a young student has already been engaged in learning Italian and is ready to move up the ladder to something a little more challenging.

 At the core, of course, it’s highly immersive and a useful tool for any student.